 The handgun safe, or "lock box"

-Nearly all of the handgun safes I have examined are advertised as being approved by California’s Department of Justice (DOJ), meaning they meet California Firearms Safety Device Standards as set down in Section 4094 of California Penal Code, Title 11, Division 5, Chapter 6.
-The emphasis of the statute is on gun locks, though a firearm safety device (FSD) is defined to include what the statute calls a “lock box.”
+Nearly all handgun safes sold in the United States are advertised as being approved by California’s Department of Justice (DOJ), meaning they meet California Firearms Safety Device Standards as set down in Section 4094 of California Penal Code, Title 11, Division 5, Chapter 6.
+The emphasis of the statute is on gun locks, though a firearm safety device (FSD) is defined to include what the statute calls a “lock box”—that is, a handgun safe.
 The list of key-term definitions under Section 4082 of Chapter 6 defines an FSD thus:

 “(l) ‘Firearms safety device’ means a device that locks and is designed to prevent children and unauthorized users from firing a firearm.
 The device may be installed on a firearm, be incorporated into the design of a firearm, or prevent access to the firearm.”

 California’s Gun Safe Standards comprise Section 4100 of Chapter 6.
 The standards are divided into two parts—part (a), which describes material and construction standards, and part (b), an alternative standard.
-None of the lock boxes I’ve examined meet the standards of part (a).
-The devices lack most of the required attributes, like having three separate 1/2-inch diameter locking bolts.
-However, a gun safe is acceptable if it satisfies the requirements of the alternative: “(b) A gun safe that is able to fully contain firearms and provide for their secure storage, and is certified to/listed as meeting Underwriters Laboratories Residential Security Container rating standards by a Nationally Recognized Testing Laboratory (NRTL).”
+Lock boxes typically do not meet the standards of part (a), since they lack most required attributes, like having three separate 1/2-inch diameter locking bolts.
+However, the alternative gun-safe standard, part (b), appears at first glance as though it might apply to lock boxes.
+The alternative standard reads as follows: "(b) A gun safe that is able to fully contain firearms and provide for their secure storage, and is certified to/listed as meeting Underwriters Laboratories Residential Security Container rating standards by a Nationally Recognized Testing Laboratory (NRTL)."

-At first glance, this alternative standard seems to describe a lock box.
-A lock box can “fully contain firearms and provide for their secure storage.”
+This alternative standard seems to describe a lock box.
+A lock box does indeed "fully contain firearms and provide for their secure storage."
 But UL testing of a Residential Security Container (RSC) is more forceful than the testing performed by California’s Certified FSD Laboratories, and UL listed RSCs are tested by technicians who test products professionally, unlike the non-expert testers required by California law to examine FSDs.
-Not one of the lock boxes I’ve examined has met the standards of a UL listed RSC.
-Not one of them has had the appropriate label inside indicating that they are UL 1037 Section 54 Residential Security Containers.
+Therefore, a California DOJ-approved lock box does not necessarily meet the standards of a UL listed RSC, and only rarely does a lock box have the appropriate label indicating it is a UL 1037 Section 54 Residential Security Container.

 This means that lock boxes are not gun safes, by either definition.
 A gun safe may meet the standards of a firearms safety device, but a lock box does not meet gun-safe standards.
 A lock box is a firearms safety device, like a trigger lock.

-The fundamental problem with California’s concept of the firearms safety device is that lawmakers were attempting to devise a single comprehensive testing process to evaluate too many different kinds of products, including gun locks, lock boxes, gun cabinets, wall safes, and other items.
+The fundamental problem with California’s concept of the firearms safety device is that law writers were attempting to devise a single comprehensive testing process to evaluate too many different kinds of products, including gun locks, lock boxes, gun cabinets, and other items.

 Despite these realities, lock boxes need to meet only a few standards in order to receive California DOJ approval.
 California’s Firearms Safety Device Standards comprise Section 4094 of Chapter 6.
 The standards for lock boxes are that they be designed to prevent deactivation except by use of a key or combination or some other unique method intended by the manufacturer.
 Combination locking mechanisms must permit at least 1,000 different combinations, and a keyed locking mechanism must be unique to the manufacturer’s FSD.
 A lock box must prevent removal of, or access to, the enclosed firearm, and it needs to be capable of repeated use.
 Finally, a lock box must pass the testing procedures described in the regulations.

-Having a combination locking mechanism permitting 1,000 different combinations is a good requirement.
-But what precisely is a keyed locking mechanism “unique to the manufacturer’s FSD?”
+Having a combination locking mechanism permitting a minimum of 1,000 different combinations is a good requirement.
+But what precisely is a keyed locking mechanism "unique to the manufacturer’s FSD?"
 The statute doesn’t say.
-The generic keyed locks, described in Errors In Engineering, are all made by the same few manufacturers in China, and they can all be attacked using the same lock-picking tools available on Amazon.
-As for preventing deactivation except by use of a key or other intended method, few lock boxes I’ve examined are able to do so.
+As for preventing deactivation except by use of a key or other intended method, few lock boxes are able to do so.
+A device has the best chance of preventing unauthorized access if an attacker restricts himself to following the testing procedures outlined in the statute.

 The main problem with Section 4094 is that Firearms Safety Device Standards for lock boxes are only functionality standards.
-The standards for lock boxes do not establish mechanical requirements relating to material strength or the design of their electronic locking mechanisms.
-Nor do the standards address resistance to forced entry and covert entry.
+The standards for lock boxes do not establish mechanical requirements relating to material strength or to the design of their electronic locking mechanisms.
+Nor are electronic locking mechanisms even discussed beyond acknowledging their operation by access codes.

 TESTING AND APPROVAL